Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Detection-Engineer/2025-11-10-Access-Token-Manipulation.md

 ## New Credentials (Using LogonUser / runas /NETONLY)

-NETONLY (also called NewCredentials) is a Windows authentication behavior used when a process is started with different credentials for network authentication only, while locally the process continues running under the original user’s token.
+- NETONLY (also called NewCredentials) is a Windows authentication behavior used when a process is started with different credentials for network authentication only, while locally the process continues running under the original user’s token.
-Does not validate the credentials unless a remote request occurs

 Typical abuse:
 ``runas /netonly /user:domain\admin cmd.exe``

 **Logs to look for:**